H.O.P.E. Prep Policies and Guidelines 2018-2019

 Class Add/Drop Policy and Procedure

 - Families may drop a class up to week 4.
 If a class is dropped after the 4th week, tuition for the full duration of the dropped class is owed to the teacher to remain in ‘good standing’ with HOPE Prep.
 Failure to pay the balance may result in a student not being able to return to other classes until the outstanding balance is paid in full.
+If a class is dropped before week 4, tuition checks will be returned for that class.

 - To add or drop classes, email your request to firstname.lastname@example.org.